delaneyj/datastar/backends/go/site/static/md/guide/getting_started.md

 ## A Better View

 To be more precise, think of Datastar as an extension to HTML's [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
 Using attributes, you can introduce state to your frontend, then access it anywhere in your DOM, or a backend of your choice.
-You can also setup events that trigger endpoints, then respond with HTML that targets fragments of your DOM.
+You can also set up events that trigger endpoints, then respond with HTML that targets fragments of your DOM.

 - Declare global state: `data-store="{foo: ''}"`
 - Link-up HTML elements to state slots: `data-model="foo"`